Free Chord Progression Generator for Songwriting and Music Theory Practice

 Chord Progression Generator

 Choose a key and mode, then generate a common progression.
-Use playback with BPM timing for practice or songwriting.
+Use playback with BPM timing for practice, improvisation, ear training, or songwriting.

-Tip: selecting a flat key will display flats, but audio filenames remain sharp-based for compatibility.
+Flat display is supported; audio filenames remain sharp-based for compatibility.

 What is a chord progression?